 Loyal customers spread the word about their supplier.
 Word-of-mouth recommendations are one of the best indicators of loyalty because of the customer's sacrifice in making the recommendation.
 That is, in making a voluntary positive statement about a supplier is figuratively the equivalent to giving a part of the recommender's heart and soul to another part of the value chain.
-They put their reputations at risk in acting in this manner.
+They put their reputations at risk acting in this manner.

 So, the important question is, when will a loyal customer place their reputations at risk?
 They will do so only when they feel intense loyalty.
-Intense loyalty by a customer can provide the supplier with the opportunity to gain new customers which is particularly beneficial as a supplier grows.
+Intense loyalty by a customer can provide the supplier with the opportunity to gain new customers-at no charge to the supplier which is particularly beneficial as a supplier grows, especially if it operates in a mature industry, such as much of our own.